christiangemesi/bachelorarbeit/README.md

 # ThekRe

-ThekRe is a web application for the FHNW campus library to managae their theme boxes.
+ThekRe is a web application for the FHNW campus library to manage their theme boxes.

 ## Installation